NEONScience/NEON-Data-Skills/tutorials/Python/Lidar/intro-lidar/intro_point_clouds_py/intro_discrete_point_clouds.md

 | 6                   | Building          |
 | 7                   | Low Point         |

 Next let's take a look at what we can consider to be the main data - the geographic loation of each point in the point cloud.
-This can be accessed either by `point_cloud.X`, `point_cloud.Y`, `point_cloud.Z`, or more succinctly by `point_cloud.xyz`.
-Let's take a look at this:
+This can be accessed either by `point_cloud.xyz`.
+Let's take a look:

 ```python